swordfatih/tablite/README.md

 ```

 #### Gaps
 Gaps are the separation lines between rows.
-Here is a list of the available ones.
+Here is a list of the available ones:
 ```
         Name                 space                    fill                     small                    none